yanshu/pisa/doc/reco/reco.md

 ## Services

+### RecoServiceBase
-The base service class `RecoServiceBase` contains everything that is related to actually applying the reconstruction kernels to the data, as well as sanity checks of the kernels.
-The methods common to all reco services (which are all implemented here) are:
+The base service class `RecoServiceBase` contains the functions that actually apply the reconstruction kernels to the data, as well as sanity checks of the kernels.
+This method defined here are:

-* `get_reco_kernels`: This method is called to construct the reco kernels, i.e. a 4D histogram of true (1st and 2nd axis) vs. reconstructed (3rd and 4th axis) energy (1st and 3rd axis) and cos(zenith) (2nd and 4th axis).
+* `get_reco_kernels`: This method is called to construct the reco kernels, i.e. a 4D histogram of true vs. reconstructed energy and cos(zenith).
+The order of the axis is
+     1. true energy
+     2. true cos(zenith)
+     3. reconstructed energy
+     4. reconstructed cos(zenith)

- It individually implemented in the derived classes, since the way the reco kernels are generated is the depends on the reco method.
+    This method is individually implemented in the derived classes, since the way the reco kernels are generated depends on the reconstruction service.
-* `check_kernels`: Test whether the reco kernels have the correct shape (see above).
+* `check_kernels`: Test whether the reco kernels have the correct shape to match the given input maps.
-* `normalize_kernels`: Ensure that all reco kernels are normalized.
+* `normalize_kernels`: Ensure that all kernels are normalized.
 * `get_reco_maps(true_event_maps, recalculate=False, **kwargs)`: Apply the
  reconstruction kernels to the "true" event histograms and return the "reconstructed" histograms.
 If `recalculate` is `True`, call `recalculate_kernels`